Learning About Skin Cancer in today’s world has been a trial-and-error thing for me. Where are you with your skin cancer awareness?

 I did get a lot of information through my email that tried to sell me so many programs and studies.
 So if you and I work together to find out how we can stay safe, it is a winning situation for both of us.

-Sometimes we even recognize that is happening before it is pointed out to us.
+Sometimes we even recognize what is happening before it is pointed out to us.
 There is just the problem of change.
 That is the hard part.

 How wearing sun blocking shirts and wide-brimmed hats as well as our sunglasses can protect us from the sun.